a-eiber/poke-mart/README.md

 - View feature products at the top of the page
 - Add products to wishlist
 - Internationalization and localization

-To do:

-- Add guest cart functionality so customers don't have to be signed in to add items to a cart and checkout

 ## Acknowledgements